Updated: August 10, 2020 10:59 a.m PST.

 UPDATE: KP CONTINUES TO OPERATE ALL FACILITIES IN FOUR STATES.

 Shelter-in-place orders are being eased across the country.
 In some cases, this is being driven by data.
 In most cases, it’s being driven by economics and/or politics.
 In no way does this mean the pandemic is winding down.
-Rather, it’s very likely we’re heading to a second wave, with hot spots and outbreaks popping up across the country for the foreseeable future.
+Rather, it continues with hot spots and outbreaks popping up across the country for the foreseeable future.

 At KP, we can appreciate quarantine fatigue.
 Everyone is feeling it.
 It’s only natural that we start letting our guard down.
 However, we are doubling down on protecting our employees, and staying on guard.
 Masks are worn in all common areas, meetings and any place where people are in proximity to one another.
 All restrictions on guests, travel and physical distancing remain in place.
 Perhaps most importantly, we’re staying vigilant in reporting all first, second or even third hand exposure to the virus – even minor symptoms warrant attention and monitoring.
 We are focused on everyone’s health and safety.